Hypothesis Testing: Unveiling Statistical Truths

 \[ \text{Power} = 1 - \beta \]

-The p-value quantifies the probability of observing data as extreme as the sample, assuming \( H_0 \) is true.
-It’s a key indicator of statistical significance.
+The p-value measures the probability of data as extreme as the sample under \( H_0 \), indicating statistical significance.

 \[ p = 2 \cdot (1 - \Phi(|z|)) \]

-Where \( \Phi \) is the cumulative distribution function of the standard normal.
+Where \( \Phi \) is the standard normal CDF.

 • \( \alpha = 0.05 \): 95% confidence.